-Coming in May 2018: Denial Is My Spiritual Practice (and Other Failures of Faith) with Martha Spong.
-For the wondering and the struggling, the disillusioned and the faithful, Denial Is My Spiritual Practice is a book that explores faith’s failure to provide answers (or perhaps our failure to believe in faith’s answers) through experiences of illness and divorce, abuse and death.
-Hackenberg and Spong combine offbeat spiritual perspectives and Scripture to offer comfort, grace, laughter, and a few tears along the way.
+For the wondering and the struggling, the disillusioned and the faithful, Denial Is My Spiritual Practice is a book that explores faith’s failure to provide answers through experiences of illness and divorce, abuse and death.
+Co-authors Rachel Hackenberg and Martha Spong combine scripture and memoir to offer comfort, grace, laughter, and a few tears along the way.

 Sacred Pause is a book to revitalize your spirit and deepen your faith, an invitation to listen more closely to the Holy Word, an aid for the spiritually creative and the spiritually stagnant alike.
 The review from RevGalBlogPals affirmed, “Rachel Hackenberg’s book will change your life.”
-Sacred Pause: A Creative Retreat for the Word-weary Christian sparks the spiritual imagination for a personal retreat experience.
+Sacred Pause sparks the spiritual imagination for a personal retreat experience.

 From the author of Writing to God comes this engaging invitation for young readers to talk to God about everyday life using everyday language.
 Writing to God: Kids’ Edition offers 35 prayer ideas alongside Hackenberg’s own prayers and the prayers of young writers.
 This endearing book is excellent for families and Christian education programs.
 (Paraclete Press 2012)